-REFLECTIONS ON TRAINING WITH FRANCINE SHAPIRO
+IMPLEMENTING EMDR THERAPY: REFLECTIONS AFTER TRAINING WITH FRANCINE SHAPIRO

 We all know Francine is brilliant and not surprisingly, she has a razor sharp mind.
-It was an incredible honor to be with someone who is changing the world and truly sees EMDR treatment as a path to world peace.
+It was an incredible honor to be with someone who has changed the world and truly sees EMDR treatment as a path to world peace.
 She sustains the capacity to be moved by successful EMDR treatment stories and continues to deal with the 'politics of science' to clarify and broaden the understanding of EMDR psychotherapy.
 Her goal was to assist us in being as clear as possible about our language and the Adaptive Information Processing model, the basis of EMDR therapy and application to specialty populations.

 Several of the trainers in training were active military.
 These fine men were able to share the wonderful work they are doing with EMDR to change the lives of so many who suffer with PTSD.
 Not surprisingly, they often find unprocessed adverse childhood memories as the foundation for later development of trauma symptoms in the military.